deadlyvipers/dojo_rules/introduction.md

 Hello, this is introduction of Sergey Shihov to complete the codeschool course.
+I like JavaScript actually!